Design vs Capitalism

 What if Apple didn’t charge you $300 more to go from an - essentially unusable - 128GB of storage to 512GB - a hardware upgrade that definitely does not cost them more than a few dollars?

-What if I wanted to buy digital movies/books/music and they just gave me the files and I owned those files instead of being locked into a region-restricted, non-transferable license to view the content for as long as they have the rights stream it to me - or until they simply change their minds about?
+What if I wanted to buy digital movies/books/music and they just gave me the files and I owned those files instead of being locked into a region-restricted, non-transferable license to view the content for as long as they have the rights stream it to me - or until they simply change their minds about it?

 You can continue this exercise with pretty much every product and service you use…

 Is there no way to escape this?
 How many good products fail because their design and marketing wasn’t manipulative enough?
-Is there no way to make a good product and then just leave it at that?